centreon/centreon-clib/README.md

 software.
 It is a low-level component of the
 [Centreon software suite](https://www.centreon.com).

-Centreon Clib is released under the General Public License version 2 and is endorsed by the [Centreon company](https://www.centreon.com).
+Centreon Clib is released under the Apache Software License version 2 and is endorsed by the [Centreon company](https://www.centreon.com).

 ## Documentation ##